JackV2020/Neural-Networks-Understand-Create-Train-Use/README.md

 So first, we look at the math.
 Then we dive into a very simple example of what we could use a neural network for and how it uses the math.

-We have a theoretical basic neural network with just one single element a **neuron** and understand how it works.
+After this we have a theoretical basic neural network with just one single element a **neuron** and understand how it works.

 Then we look at a python script of 5 lines to demonstrate how we can implement the complete math for the neural network.